-- A new generation boarding house providing rental accommodation to very low income renting single person or couple households; - A two or three storey residential flat building including one and two bedroom apartments providing rental accommodation to very low income social renting single, couple and smaller family households and/or shared equity purchase to low income households; - Adequate provision for Adaptable Dwellings on the ground floor per AS 4299. - c.
+- b.
+The Nowra-Bomaderry development will be a mixed tenure development targeted to very low income renting households and low income purchasing households, and will seek to include: - A new generation boarding house providing rental accommodation to very low income renting single person or couple households; - A two or three storey residential flat building including one and two bedroom apartments providing rental accommodation to very low income social renting single, couple and smaller family households and/or shared equity purchase to low income households; - Adequate provision for Adaptable Dwellings on the ground floor per AS 4299; - Culturally appropriate housing. - c.
 Council will seek to develop the site through a competitive tendering process (an Expression of Interest) or preferred partnering arrangement with a registered Community Housing Provider that clearly specifies requirements for the site including maximisation of affordable housing yield, indicative dwelling type and tenure mix, risk apportionment and long-term management and maintenance arrangements.